HKUST-CSIT5970-25S/assignment-1-Elisey0613/README.md

     | `t2.micro` | Compression Rating: Average: 3685 MIPS ; Deviation: 2.27%<br> Decompression Rating: Average: 3101 MIPS ; Deviation: 0.31% | Type: Copy - Benchmark: Integer: Average: 10939.35 MB/s ; Deviation: 0.28% |
     | `t2.medium`  | Compression Rating: Average: 9796 MIPS ; Deviation: 1.86%<br> Decompression Rating: Average: 5911 MIPS ; Deviation: 1.07% | Type: Copy - Benchmark: Integer: Average: 19552.74 MB/s ; Deviation: 1.40% |
     | `c5d.large` | Compression Rating: Average: 7557 MIPS ; Deviation: 0.39%<br> Decompression Rating: Average: 4960 MIPS ; Deviation: 0.86% | Type: Copy - Benchmark: Integer: Average: 14151.21 MB/s ; Deviation: 0.39% |
+    The CPU performance does not increase proportionally with the increase in resources.
+For example:<br>
+    t2.medium (which has more resources than t2.micro) shows a significant improvement in both compression and decompression performance (compression increased by approximately 2.66x, and decompression by 1.9x).<br>
+    However, c5d.large (with more resources than t2.medium) does not show a proportional increase in performance.
+In fact, its CPU performance is lower than that of t2.medium in both compression and decompression.
+This may be due to the specific architecture and configuration of the instances.<br>
+    Memory Performance:<br>
+    Similarly, memory performance increases with the size of the instance but is not strictly proportional.
+The t2.medium outperforms the c5d.large in memory bandwidth (19552 MB/s vs. 14151 MB/s), despite c5d.large having more resources.
+This suggests that t2.medium might have better memory access or configuration for certain workloads.

     > Region: US East (N. Virginia).
 Use `Ubuntu Server 22.04 LTS (HVM)` as AMI.